Leica T vs Sony A7R III

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the T Typ 701 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The T Typ 701 was replaced by the Leica TL, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica T or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.